-The Master of Public Health has a core curriculum and specializations in the following four areas of public health:
+The Master of Public Health has a core curriculum and specializations in the following three areas of public health:

-Epidemiology.
-The epidemiology concentration examines the fundamental science underlying public health, along with the study of the distribution and determinants of health, disease, injuries and disability in populations.
+The epidemiology specialization examines the fundamental science underlying public health, along with the study of the distribution and determinants of health, disease, injuries and disability in populations.
 This curriculum helps students acquire skills necessary for careers in descriptive and analytic epidemiology.

-Health Administration and Policy.
-The health administration and policy concentration prepares students for careers in public health leadership roles, focusing on health care systems management, finance and policy and legislative implications for public health problems and population health.
+The health administration and policy specialization prepares students for careers in public health leadership roles, focusing on health care systems management, finance and policy and legislative implications for public health problems and population health.
 Students learn how to manage public health programs, evaluate and inform public health policy and conduct research that helps shape public health systems.

 There is only one MPH cohort admitted each year.
-Mandatory coursework begins in the summer semester with one or two online courses depending on specialization.
-If you miss the deadline and would like to discuss enrolling in graduate special coursework that could be applied to the MPH program, please contact Dr. Roy Oman, Graduate Director, at firstname.lastname@example.org.
+If you miss the deadline and would like to discuss enrolling in graduate special coursework that could be applied to the MPH program, please contact Kristen Clements-Nolle, Director of Graduate Studies, at email@example.com.